March 30, 2016

 Registered nurse Susan Hobson is one of those students.
 Hobson is earning an online RN to BSN to advance her already established position in the field.
 An intensive care nurse at Mercy Medical Center in Redding, Ca., Hobson decided to earn a BSN online to grow her career and increase her professional opportunities.
 She enrolled in SNHU's program and is now in her second semester.
 A strong proponent of the online RN to BSN program, she regularly recommends it to others in her field.

 "I actually wish I had done this years ago, " Hobson said.
 "The field is getting more competitive."

 Hobson said that the flexibility of an online program has allowed her to continue working while simultaneously furthering her education.
 It's one of the main reasons that many practicing nurses choose to do degree programs online.

 When you enroll in an online nursing degree program, your education is acquired based on the demands of your pre-existing schedule.
-At SNHU, our nursing programs were designed by nurses for nurses and our faculty understand that you have other commitments, be it family obligations or work demands.
+Nursing programs were designed by nurses for nurses and our faculty understand that you have other commitments, be it family obligations or work demands.
 By taking online courses, you can earn your degree at a pace that allows you to manage all of your responsibilities while still prioritizing your academic success.

 When it comes to online nursing programs, you have a number of choices.
-However, SNHU sets itself apart by its dedication to helping students succeed.
+However, the university sets itself apart by its dedication to helping students succeed.
 From day one, you'll be assigned an advisor who will help you identify and achieve your education goals.
-When you're part of the SNHU community, you'll never be left on your own to navigate your degree program.
+When you're part of the community, you'll never be left on your own to navigate your degree program.

 Hobson said that she was impressed when her advisor called her during the first week of her online RN to BSN program just to check in and see how everything was going.